 Final Thoughts

 Making a paystub for a nanny is a legal and professional requirement, not just a formality.
-Clarity, accuracy, and compliance should be your top priorities, whether you handle probation yourself or with a service provider.
+Clarity, accuracy, and compliance should be your top priorities, whether you handle probation yourself or use a free online paystub generator to create pay stubs online.

 Properly documented nannies’ pay stubs encourage transparency, protect you and your nannies, and ensure compliance with state and IRS rules.